turbot/tailpipe-docs/docs/reference/develop/ai-tools/add-detection.md

 # Add Detection to Mod

-When adding a detection to an existing mod, we have included some prompts below that you can use with your AI tools.
+When adding detections to an existing mod, we have included some prompts below that you can use with your AI tools.

 ## Adding a new detection to a mod